-The board will seek out teachers that have the aptitude to creatively differentiate instruction.
+The board and management company will seek out teachers that have the aptitude to creatively differentiate instruction in an active-based learning environment.
 Education isnt a formula, and a teacher that can adapt is critical.
 The school will provide professional development and instructional infrastructure to help teachers realize their full potential as professional educators.
 We will offer teachers the opportunity to innovate and exercise their craft without traditional restrictions that can impede teacher and student success.